owka54/PERN-TwitterClone/README.md

 ## Features to add

-1. Delete posts
-2. Click on users name to see their posts
+1. Click on users name to see their posts

 ## Things to fix